rivenmedia/distributables/README.md

-# distributables

-Proxmox and Unraid Riven apps live here.

-## Proxmox LXC helper for Riven
+# Proxmox LXC Helper Script for Riven

 On a Proxmox VE host, you can create a Debian 12, unprivileged LXC that runs the Riven backend and frontend baremetal by running this command in the Proxmox